The Kraken wakes: first images of giant squid filmed in deep ocean

 The key to their success, said Kubodera, was a small submersible rigged with lights invisible to both human and cephalopod eyes.

-He, a cameraman and the submersible’s pilot drifted silently down to 630 meters and released a one-meter-long squid as bait.
+He, a cameraman and the submersible’s pilot drifted silently down to 630 metres and released a one-metre-long squid as bait.
 In all, they descended around 100 times.

 “If you try and approach making a load of noise, using a bright white light, then the squid won’t come anywhere near you.
 That was our basic thinking,” Kubodera said.